SoftWriters/CashRegister/ChangeMaker/ReadMe.txt

 This solution consists of two projects -- the ChangeMaker libraries, and the Console App driver.

-You can run the ConsoleApp1.exe in a dos prompt and provide a filepath / filename argument for a test input file and it will process that file and output the results
+You can run the ConsoleApp1.exe in a dos prompt and provide a filepath / filename arguments for a test input file and a test output file and it will process the input and output the results accordingly.
+You may have to run VS as administrator to output to C: or choose a folder in Documents.
-(i.e. ConsoleApp1.exe C:\Files\TestInput.txt)
+(i.e. ConsoleApp1.exe C:\Files\TestInput.txt C:\FilesTestOutput.txt)

-You can also run ConsoleApp1.exe without any arguments and it will prompt for an input file
+You can also run ConsoleApp1.exe without any arguments and it will prompt for an input file and an output file.
+If run with one argument it will assume that is the input file.
+Output is mirrored between the Console and the output log file.

 ---------------------